 - Paint type – topside painting has a variety of pain types that you can choose from.
 The premium ones will cost you more.

-- The boat’s common location – the location of your ship; if your ship is still on the water, on a trailer, or just in the storage area, will also affect the price.
+- The boat’s common location is your ship’s location; if your ship is still on the water, on a trailer, or just in the storage area, will also affect the price.
 A boat that needs to be hauled may cost higher.

 Can I do a DIY Painting on my Boat?

 Painting a boat can be done at your convenience with a DIY boat painting.
 But this activity requires you to know how to prep your boat prior, how to de-stain the surface, how much paint to use, and others.